yaravenkat/LearningProject/README.md

   }
 ```

-2. What are the challenges you faced while developing the application
-4.Write a Java program that separates 0s on the left hand side and 1s on the right hand side from a random array of 0s and 1.
+4.**Write a Java program that separates 0s on the left hand side and 1s on the right hand side from a random array of 0s and 1**.
 ```java
 // Import the necessary Java utility class for working with arrays. import java.util.Arrays;